Seminorms for multiple averages along polynomials and applications to joint ergodicity: introduction

 In the past decades, the $L^2$-limit behavior of the ``multiple averages'' became a central topic in ergodic theory.
 Several authors have studied averages for a single transformation $T$, as

 averages for several (usually commuting) $T_i$'s, as

 and even more general averages as

-for some $m, k\in\mathbb{N}^\ast$, integer valued sequences $(p_i(n))_{n\in \mathbb{N}}$ and $f_i\in L^{\infty}(\mu),$ $1\leq i\leq k$.
-Fruitful results has been obtained, which include, but are not limited to \cite{A,BD,B,BLS,CFH,FK,Ho,HK,Jo,KK,K1,L9,T,W,Z2}.
-In particular, it was proved by Walsh \cite{W} (following the ideas of Tao \cite{T}) that the multiple (uniform) averages, as in \eqref{i1**}, converge in the $L^2$ sense for any integer valued polynomials $p_i$ when $T_1,\ldots,T_d$ span a nilpotent group.
+for some $m, k\in\mathbb{N}^\ast$, suitable integer valued sequences $(p_i(n))_{n\in \mathbb{N}},$ $(p_{j,i}(n))_{n\in\mathbb{N}}$ and $f_i\in L^{\infty}(\mu),$ $1\leq i\leq k,$ $1\leq j\leq m$.\footnote{ Even though the expressions \eqref{i1}, \eqref{i1*} and \eqref{i1**} are stated for general, suitable, integer valued sequences, we use this notation as we will only deal with (integer) polynomial ones in what follows.} Fruitful results have been obtained, which include, but are not limited to \cite{A,BD,B,BLS,CFH,FK,Ho,HK,Jo,KK,K1,L9,T,W,Z2}.
+In particular, it was proved by Walsh \cite{W} (following the ideas of Tao \cite{T}) that the multiple (uniform) averages, as in \eqref{i1**}, converge in the $L^2$ sense for any integer valued polynomials $p_i$ when $T_1,\ldots,T_m$ span a nilpotent group.
 However, the result in \cite{W} does not give any description or information about the limit.
 In general, very little is known about the limit of multiple averages.

 The existing results employ the idea of \emph{characteristic factors}, which intends to reduce the average under study to a more tractable one.
 For a single transformation $T$ and for linear $p_i$'s, the main content of \cite{HK} is the introduction of some seminorms that control the behavior of the average \eqref{i1} and are characterized by \emph{nilsystems}.
-These seminorms were also used by Leibman (in \cite{L05}) to bound the limit of \eqref{i1} for polynomial $p_i$'s (always in the context of a single transformation).
+These seminorms were also used by Leibman (in \cite{L9}) to bound the limit of \eqref{i1} for polynomial $p_i$'s (always in the context of a single transformation).
 For several commuting transformations, Host (in \cite{Ho}) introduced similar seminorms to bound the limit of \eqref{i1*} for linear $p_i$'s but in that case there was still no clear connection to nilsystems (see also \cite{Sun,TZ} for slight generalizations of these seminorms).
 When considering non linear polynomials $p_i$'s, even less is known and even simple cases can be very intricate.
 For instance, Austin in \cite{A1,A2} found precise characteristic factors for some specific cases of quadratic polynomials for $k=2$ (and linear polynomials for $k=3$).